Our Team « Back to Team Page » Print This Page

 Mr. Elwell’s practice has recently emphasized the design, development and operation of new Medicaid supplemental payment programs that enable providers to reduce the gap between their entitlement and reimbursement.
 Mr. Elwell has also:

-- Advised numerous Texas hospitals related to their participation in state and local indigent care programs, as well as the 1115 Medicaid Transformation Waiver and its associated Uncompensated Care and Delivery System Reform Incentive Payment programs.
+- Advised numerous Texas hospitals related to their participation in state and local indigent care programs, as well as the 1115 Medicaid Transformation Waiver and its associated Uncompensated Care program.

 - Assisted hospitals in several states to form non-profit corporate entities, maintain these entities in compliance with state law, and secure appropriate licensure for these entities’ provision of healthcare services.